CyberFlameGO/svnpython/Doc/tutorial/classes.rst

 =================

-"Private" instance variables that cannot be accessed except from inside an object don't exist in Python.
+"Private" instance variables that cannot be accessed except from inside an object, don't exist in Python.
 However, there is a convention that is followed by most Python code: a name prefixed with an underscore (e.g. ``_spam``) should be treated as a non-public part of the API (whether it is a function, a method or a data member).
 It should be considered an implementation detail and subject